GrishonNganga/Elevator-Pitch/README.md

 ## Description

-Members interact with other members by commenting, upvoting and downvoting other poeple one minute pitches.
-Conversations can be startes on other people's pitches' comment sections.
+Members interact with other members by commenting, upvoting and downvoting other poeple's one minute pitches.
+Conversations can be started on other people's pitches' comment sections.
 Members can view their profiles and see the pitches they themselves have contributed.

 ## Setup/Installation Requirements